GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_quality.md

 A validation assessment has been undertaken for both the collection 2 (C2) and 3 (C3) versions of Land Cover.
 The below section outlines the accuracy of both versions to assist users in understanding the differences between the two versions.

+### Summary of differences between Land Cover V1 (collection 2) and V2 (collection 3)

+* Collection 3 shows improvement in both performance and consistency compared to Collection 2
+* Overall improvement in artificial surface classification.
+More urban areas are now correctly identified, although there is a slight increase in false positive identification of urban areas in the central australian desert, refer to Level 3 - Artificial Surfaces (AS) section above
+* Slight improvement is seen in Woody Cover for the `Terrestrial Veg`` and ``Bare Sfc`` classifications
+* Significant increase in Landsat 7 stripe artefacts, due to  Landsat 8 scenes being filtered out by bad geometric quality assessments
+* Increase in no data surrounding water bodies, and incorrect classification of water persistence over the ocean

 ### Collection 2 Validation

 The product was validated using 6000 points spatially distributed over Australia.
 These points were created using a stratified random sampling approach slightly adjusted for oversampling.
 This process was conducted for 2010 and 2015 creating 12000 samples in total.
 After removing points with No Data and spurious values the total number was 11750.
 The sample points were divided into clusters for visual assessment against the outputs from the classification and assessed individually from a pool of 10 people.
 To compare the individual biases of the individual assessors, an additional set of validation points were created that all assessors evaluated, the results are shown in Table 4.
 Where assessors could identify a predominant land cover (i.e. not ‘mixed’ pixels or ‘unsure’), all assessors agreed 75 % of the time.